knpuniversity/oauth/knpu/authorization-code2.rst

 Saving the Access Token Somewhere
 ---------------------------------

-Typically, you'll either set it on the user's session or store it with their user record in the database.
-Both let you get the access token later when you need it.
-If you store it in the database, then when the user logs in next week, the access token *may* still work for them, which saves us from asking them to authorize again.
-The token also may have expired by then, but we'll cover that later.
+Some access tokens last an hour or two, and are well suited for storing in the user's session.
+Other access tokens are long-term tokens (facebook provides a 60-day token) and make more sense to store in a database.
+Either way, storing the token will free us from having to ask the user to authorize again.

 In our app, we're going to store it in the database::